pfizer-opensource/sit2standpy/paper/paper.md

 # Capabilities

 At its simplest, ``PySit2Stand`` takes raw accelerometer data with timestamps and returns detected sit-to-stand transitions.
-Data can be windowed by full days, or parts of days can be selected (i.e. don't have to analyze night-time, when transitions shouldn't be occuring).
+Data can be windowed by full days, or parts of days can be selected (e.g. window from 08:00 to 20:00).
 Additionally, ``PySit2Stand`` can take advantage of multiple core CPUs with a parallel processing option, which provides run-time benefits both in the initial processing stages, and in detecting the transitions.

 Under this simple interface, there are several points of customization, which may aid in transition detection under specific conditions.
 Users maintain control, if desired, over filtering and initial pre-processing parameters and some detection parameters.
 Additionally, there are two options for detection algorithms, offering different levels of strictness for the requirement that stillness precede a valid transition.

 # Use of PySit2Stand